Coding data for qualitative analysis

 Thematic coding is derived from a research approach called grounded theory.
 In essence, this is a method of using a comprehensive set of examples to identify patterns, from which the researcher can create a theory.
 The theory is justified by the range of real examples.

-Thematic coding is really only a systematic way of analyzing data to reach a conclusion.
+Thematic coding is really just a systematic way of analyzing data to reach a conclusion.
 It has become increasingly popular in recent years, partly because it looks like a set of steps.
 However, the latter stages are less procedural and require more thought.
 It is not actually a set of steps, but is more like a set of phases that can overlap.
 For example, you can start transcribing and analyzing data as soon as it is collected.

 Thematic coding has several advantages.
 First, the researcher simply has to follow the method.
 Second, it gives a way to systematically analyze lots of data, such as when writing a longer thesis or a dissertation.
 Third, the researcher can use it as in stages, giving an opportunity to adapt the method as needed, and perhaps hold more interviews.
-Fourth, it is easier if teh researcher uses voice-to-text software to transcribe interviews.
+Fourth, it is easier if the researcher uses voice-to-text software to transcribe interviews.

 It also has several disadvantages.
 Although it is quite flexible, it probably doesn’t allow much scope for innovation.
 If you do not use transcription software, it is very time-consuming to transcribe interviews by hand, or quite expensive if you have to pay someone else to do it for you.